A template for your EHR project implementation timeline

 5. Fine-tuning an EHR implementation budget

 A relatively short step, as you’re probably not creating anything from scratch here.
-During your initial EHR selection discussions, you will have worked out a relatively structured budget for the project and estimated costs relating to implementation.
+During your initial EHR selection, you likely created a structured budget and estimated implementation costs.

-Now that you’ve selected your EHR vendor, you’ll have exact values for implementation fees and services and will have a better idea of the amount of staff overtime required to maintain throughput and services during the implementation period.
+Now that you’ve selected your vendor, you’ll have exact implementation fees and a clearer idea of staff overtime needed to maintain services during the transition.

 Go through the costs you forecasted during selection and update accordingly.
 These should include: